-My primary fields of study are German & comparative literature and media studies, with a secondary focus in art history, philosophy, the history of ideas, and the history of science.
+My primary fields of study are comparative literature, philosophy, media studies, and environmental humanities.
 I work on material from the 16th to the 21st century.

 I completed my PhD in 2017 with distinction in the German Department at Yale University, and spent the year 2013/2014 as a fellow in the "Technologies of Knowledge" program for the integrated humanities funded by the Mellon Foundation.
-2017/2018 I was a Lector of Germanic Languages and Literatures at Yale University, and since Fall 2018 I am a Lecturer in German at Princeton University.
+2017-18 I was a Lector of Germanic Languages and Literatures at Yale University, and since 2018/19 I am a Postdoc and Lecturer in German and Comparative Literature at Princeton University.

 In June and July 2021 I will be a Junior Fellow at the Peter Szondi-Institut and the Dahlem Humanities Center at Freie Universität Berlin.